Freight Bound for Success

 Can I send pictures of a damaged product?

-If you are filing a claim for damaged freight, we encourage you to send pictures illustrating both the condition of the freight and the condition of the packaging.
+If you are filing a claim for damaged freight, we encourage you to send pictures illustrating the freight’s condition and the packaging’s condition.
 If you have filed your claim online, you may upload pictures at that time.
 You may email pictures to [email protected].
 Please do not fax pictures.

 What if I discovered concealed damages after delivery?